; Feral animals - City of Wanneroo

 Upcoming programs

-Information regarding the 2022/23 spring/summer feral animal control program will include fox control at various reserves.
-Start dates and reserves will be listed below as the schedule becomes available:
+Information regarding the 2024 spring/summer feral animal control program will include fox and rabbit control at various reserves.
+Start dates and reserves will be listed closer to the commencement of the program.

 Fox control